 UPS - delivery in 2 days, only cost effective for 5 bags or less.
-The UPS charge is usually about \$35/bag.
+The UPS charge is usually about \$40/bag.

-Lakeview Box Truck Transport - We now deliver pallets of feed and seed on our own box truck with liftgate service.
+Lakeview Box Truck Transport - Until Aug 30, we will deliver pallets of feed and seed on our own box truck with liftgate service.
 Currently, this service is only for Western New York.
-The delivery cost is \$55 minimum up to 1000 lb and then \$110/T.
+The delivery cost is \$55 minimum up to 1000 lb and then \$110/T. We will not be operating the box truck after August 30.